Skip to main content

 STP - PortFast

 (See Edge Port) - This is the Cisco CLI (command line interface) command for using the Edge Port feature.
-Edge Port is what it is called on the Web Interface of a network switch.
+Edge Port is the term used in the Web Interface of a network switch.

 STP - Loopback Guard